 - Washing hands thoroughly with soap and water before handling food

-- Washing, peeling, and/or cooking all raw vegetables and fruits before eating, particularly those that have been grown in areas where human feces is used as fertilizer
+- Washing, peeling, and/or cooking all raw vegetables and fruits before eating, particularly those that have been grown in areas where human or pig feces is used as fertilizer

 Effective sewage disposal systems can help prevent this infection from spreading.